watir/watirbook/installation/mac.md

 ## Mac OS X 10.6 and 10.5 ##

+*You will need internet access if you want to follow examples in this chapter.*

 ![Mac OS X 10.6 default desktop](https://github.com/zeljkofilipin/watirbook/raw/master/images/installation/mac/desktop.png)\

 *Mac OS X 10.6 default desktop*